 District Licensing Committee

-The Hurunui District Council licensing committee has been appointed to deal with licensing matters for our district.
+The Hurunui District Licensing Committee has been appointed in accordance with s.
+189 of the Sale and Supply of Alcohol Act 2012 to deal with alcohol licensing matters for our district.

 Roles and responsibilities of the committee

-The Hurunui District Council licensing committee will decide applications for:
+The Hurunui District Licensing Committee will decide applications for:

-- new and renewed licences and managers’ certificates, regardless of whether these are contested
+- new and renewal of licence and managers’ certificates, regardless of whether these are contested,

 - variation of licences, and